chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/compiled-programs/glibc-vs-musl/index.md

 ## Portability of Applications

 The portability of an application refers to its ability to run on various hardware or software environments without requiring significant modifications.
-Developers can run into portability issues when moving an application from one libc implementation to another.
-That said, [Hyrum\'s Law](https://www.hyrumslaw.com/) reminds us that achieving perfect portability is tough.
+Developers can encounter portability issues when moving an application from one libc implementation to another.
+That said, [Hyrum's Law](https://www.hyrumslaw.com/) reminds us that achieving perfect portability is tough.
 Even when you design an application to be portable, it might still unintentionally depend on certain quirks of the environment or libc implementation.

 One issue encountered is the [smaller thread stack size](https://ariadne.space/2021/06/25/understanding-thread-stack-sizes-and-how-alpine-is-different/) used by musl.
 Musl has a default thread stack size of 128k. glibc has varying stack sizes, determined based on the resource limit, but usually ends up being 2-10 MB.
-Therefore, this can lead to crashes with multithreaded code in musl, which assumes it has \> 2MiB available for each thread (as in a glibc system).
+Therefore, this can lead to crashes with multithreaded code in musl, which assumes it has > 2MiB available for each thread (as in a glibc system).
 Such issues cause [application crashes](https://www.madetech.com/blog/a-tale-in-adopting-alpine-linux-for-docker-problems-we-faced-with-rspec-testing/) and potentially [introduce new vulnerabilities](https://github.com/devpi/devpi/issues/474), such as stack overflows.

 ## Building from Source Performance